jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

         R14         R14     TOS         Top Of parameters Stack R15         R15     PSP         Parameters Stack Pointer

-    FASTFORTH registers must be preprocessed by gema.exe before sending to the embedded assembler.

 REGISTERS use

     The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved,